Mrprofessor/blog/src/pages/posts/building-a-github-auth-service/index.md

 ### __Conclusion__

 This kind of design is pretty common with most OAuth authentication processes.
 Here for hosting I have used [Glitch](https://glitch.com/) as it is free and easy to maintain.
 If you are expecting an high volume of requests, a more serious server would be a better choice.
-Here for hosting I have used Glitch as it is free and easy to maintain.
-If you are expecting an high volume of requests, a more serious server would be a better choice.

 The complete source code can be found [here](https://github.com/solitudenote/gitkeeper).
 Feel free to fork and play around.
 Adios.